plume-oss/plume/README.md

 Versions < 0.6.3 of Plume were Kotlin based but versions from 1.0.0 onwards have been moved to a Scala implementation for better interfacing with the [CPG schema library](https://github.com/ShiftLeftSecurity/codepropertygraph).

-If your project depends on Plume I am happy to still provide maintenance and support but I recommend any new research to begin on Joern where I also spend time providing help and support.
+If your project depends on Plume I am happy to still provide maintenance and support, but I recommend any new research to begin on Joern where I also spend time providing help and support.

+> [!TIP]
+> A `flatgraph`-based fork in on [`dave/flatgraph`](dave/flatgraph).
+This is not merged into the default branch
+> as the current `flatgraph.DiffGraphBuilder` API is more encapsulated than OverflowDB's.

 ## Quickstart